Counting Galois ${\mathbb U}_4({\mathbb F}_p)$-extensions using Massey products: Massey products and embedding problems

 A {\it weak solution} of $\sE$ is a homomorphism $\psi\colon G\to U$ such that $f\psi=\varphi$.
 We call $\sE$ a {\it finite} weak embedding problem if group $U$ is finite.
 The {\it kernel} of $\sE$ is defined to be $M:=\ker(f)$.
 We denote by ${\rm Sol}(\sE)$ the set of weak solutions of $\sE$.

 Assume now that the kernel $M$ is abelian.
-The conjugation action of $U$ on $M$ is trivial while restricting to $M\subseteq U$.
+The conjugation action of $U$ on $M$ is trivial when we restrict this action to $M\subseteq U$.
 Hence this induces an $\bar{U}$-module structure on $M$.
-We consider $M$ as a $G$-module via $\varphi$ and the conjugation action of $B$ on $M$.
+We consider $M$ as a $G$-module via $\varphi$ and the conjugation action of $\bar{U}$ on $M$.
 We denote by $M_\varphi$ this $G$-module.
 The following result is well-known.

 \begin{lem} Let $\sE(G,f,\varphi)$ be a weak embedding problem with finite abelian kernel $M$ which has a weak solution.
 Then ${\rm Sol}(\sE)$ is a principal homogeneous space over the group of 1-cocycles $Z^1(G,M_\varphi)$.